 Virtual Credit Card Electronic Payments

 With the advent of virtual card payment technologies it’s not only possible to slash the time and costs of paying bills, but you can actually monetize bill payment. vCards allow you to turn AP processing into a profit center.

 Also called single-issue credit card numbers or vCards, virtual credit cards are the safest way to pay vendors.
-And virtual credit cards cost you nothing
+And virtual credit cards are a form of electronic payment automation that cost you nothing.